 Even Jesus had to obey and be guided by the Spirit in difficult times.
-Satan tempted Jesus by trying to get him to sinfully fulfil a real need that He had, in a forbidden way of obeying the command of the devil.
+Satan tempted Jesus by trying to make Him sinfully fulfil a real need that He had, in a forbidden way of obeying the command of the devil.
 Jesus used Scripture to combat the lies and temptation of the devil.